edasu/SQL/README.md

 # SQL

-<p>This repository contains daily python challenges from different websites.
+<p>This repository contains SQL challenges from different websites.
     <p> Beginner to Advance